• Free shipping on all orders

 1. Eating Things She Shouldn’t

 If you have seen your cat eat food they shouldn’t (garbage, rotting carcasses, etc.) followed by vomiting up white foam, this could be the reason.
 If cats eat something that disagrees with them, they can experience vomiting.
 Human food, for example, could upset their digestive system, which is why you should avoid it in their diet.
-It’s possible your cat has developed an allergy to their food.
+Your cat may have developed an allergy to their food.

 Another common cause of being sick is eating a foreign object like string, rubber bands, ribbons, or household poisonous substances, such as antifreeze, toxic plants or flowers, or human medications.